-We would like to thank Sue Berget and Bill Mattox for advice during the course of the project and Gil Cote, Bill Mattox, Miles Wilkinson, and members of the Cooper lab for comments on the manuscript.
+We thank Sue Berget and Bill Mattox for advice during the course of the project and Gil Cote, Bill Mattox, Miles Wilkinson, and members of the Cooper laboratory for comments on the manuscript.

 This project was supported by the American Cancer Society and the Moran Foundation.
-T.A.C is an Established Investigator of the American Heart Association.
+T.A.C. is an Established Investigator of the American Heart Association.